 Thank you for contacting me about asylum seekers and refugee resettlement.

-The UK continues to be one of the world’s leading refugee resettlement states.
-As a country, between 2016 and 2019 we resettle more refugees than any other in Europe and are in the top five countries worldwide.
-Since 2015, the Government has resettled more than 25,000 vulnerable refugees in need of protection through our refugee resettlement schemes, with around half being children.
-These refugees are resettled directly from conflict zones (such as Syria) rather than from safe European countries such as Italy or France as the previous s67 Dubs amendment did.
+In total across all of our resettlement schemes, the UK has now resettled more than 25,000 vulnerable refugees in need of protection over the past 6 years, with around half being children.
+These refugees are resettled directly from regions of conflict and instability rather than from safe European countries.
 I believe that it is most important to prioritise those refugees in dangerous situations, not those already in Europe.

 I welcome the fact that the Government already provides safe and legal routes for people needing protection or seeking to reunite with their families.
-In the year ending June 2020, over 6,320 refugee family reunion visas were issued to partners and children of those previously granted asylum or humanitarian protection in the UK.
+In the year ending December 2020, over 5,400 refugee family reunion visas were issued to partners and children of those previously granted asylum or humanitarian protection in the UK.
 Over 29,000 family reunion visas have been issued in the last 5 years.
-From 1 January, these very effective and fair family reunion rules will also apply to relevant family members of UK refugees where the family member in an EU state, replacing the EU’s Dublin rules.
-Unless an alternative agreement can be reached with the EU in the meantime.

 Let me assure you that the new Nationality and Borders Bill will allow the UK continue to resettle genuine refugees directly from places of danger and offer refugee family reunions.
 It will improve support for refugees to help them build their life in the UK, integrate and become self-sufficient members of society.
 The Bill also seeks to introduce a new temporary protection status for those who do not come directly to the UK or claim asylum without delay once here but who have, in any event, been recognised as requiring protection.